Set up launch agent

 </Tabs>

-## Customizing the Kaniko build
+## Customize the Kaniko build

+To override defaults such as caching behavior or environment variables for the build pod, customize the Kubernetes Job that Kaniko runs.
 Specify the Kubernetes Job spec that the Kaniko job uses in the `builder.kaniko-config` key of the agent configuration.
 For example:

 ```yaml title="launch-config.yaml" theme={null}